Free Shipping on all orders over $150

 Have you noticed a rash occurring on your skin lately?

 This subject came up in our community recently.
 Although, it’s not one of the more common signs of peri/menopause and we promised to look into it for you.
-Because we understand that the arrival of a rash of any kind can be distressing. 🆘🆘🆘
+Because we understand that the arrival of a rash of any kind can be unsettling. 🆘🆘🆘

 This Time In Our Lives Has The Greatest Impact On Our Health Share on X